top of page

-David López-Garcia: Yes, in the dissertation I show that the highly unequal mobility experience of workers cannot be explained by looking only at one policy domain, such as transportation.
+David López-Garcia: In the book I show that the highly unequal mobility experience of workers cannot be fully explained by looking only at one policy domain, such as transportation.
 Rather, these inequalities are produced by the interaction between urban policy areas that often work at cross-purposes.
 So in the case of Mexico City, I show how the misalignment between economic development, housing, and transportation policy adversely affects how workers move around the metropolis.

 JH: The interaction of policies is such an important but understudied phenomenon.
 What would you say are your main contributions to the field in this regard?

-DLG: I see the dissertation as making two main contributions.
-First, it develops the Policy Interactions Framework (PIF), which provides analytical and methodological tools for the empirical investigation of policy interactions in urban settings.
-Second, it puts forward the Choiceless Mobility Hypothesis (CMH), defined as the process through which the interaction between policies from distinct policy domains produce mobility situations that consistently increase the transportation costs for workers.
+DLG: I see the book making two main contributions.
+First, it proposes the Policy Interactions Framework (PIF) with analytical and methodological tools for the empirical investigation of how policies interact in urban settings.
+Second, it puts forward concept of Choiceless Mobility, defined as a situation in which access to better-quality jobs incases the transportation burden of workers.
+The causes of increased transport burden would be difficult to trace if you limited your scope just to transportation.

-JH: In conducting research for your dissertation, you ran a series of regressions.
+JH: In conducting your research, you ran a series of regressions.
 Where did you get your data?

 DLG: One of the chapters assessed shifts in the location of employment subcenters in Greater Mexico City, which I produced with micro data from the 1999 and 2019 editions of the Economic Census.
 Another chapter analyzed the spatial distribution of publicly funded mobility resources, which I mapped with data from the 2016 National Housing Inventory.
 A third chapter mapped mobility situations by analyzing time and distance of the journey to work with data from the 2017 Household Origin Destination Survey.